 By default, services are accessible to anybody (scope "site").
 It is possible to restrict the scope of a service, making it available only to a session, a client side process, or a group of sessions.

 The same service can be registered with several scopes.
 This makes it possible, for example, to generate custom services for a specific user.
 Eliom will try to find the service by trying the following (in order):

 - All services created during initialization must be registered (with "site" scope) during the initialization phase of your module.
 If not, the server will not start, and an appropriate error message will appear in the logs.
 This prevents broken links.

 - Services may be registered only during the server's initialization phase (while reading the site configuration) or while processing a request, because Eliom must know the information about the site.
 Be very careful about this if you want to use static linking (see the section on static linking in the chapter about Compiling and configuring Eliom modules).

-- All main services (but not coservices) must be created in a module loaded inside a <host> tag of the configuration file.
+- All regular services (but not pathless and attached services) need to be created in a module loaded inside a <host> tag of the configuration file.
 It is not possible to accomplish this using modules loaded inside <extension> or <library>.